A large shrub to 4 m high and 2 m wide.

 It grows in sandstone and in clay soils, as a part of dry sclerophyll woodland and forest communities.

-Leaves are compound-bipinnate (Jacaranda-type) to about 8 cm long, with pinnae (groups of leaflets or pinnules) to 4 cm long, with each pinnule about 6 mm long and 2 mm wide.
+Leaves are compound-bipinnate (Jacaranda-type) to about 8 cm long, with pinnae (groups of leaflets or pinnules) to 4 cm long, with each pinnule about 6 mm long and 2 mm wide, green in colour.

 Seed pods are straight to slightly curved to 7 cm long and 8 mm wide.